 No meth user intends to become addicted and lose control of their lives.
 Unfortunately, that’s just what happens to the vast majority of people who experiment with methamphetamine.
 The drug has become well-known for the incredibly strong hold it gains on users in a very short time.

 There is help.
-At Gracer Medical Group, we offer effective addiction treatment to patients in Oakland, Sacramento, San Jose and beyond.
+At Gracer Behavioral Health Services, we offer effective addiction treatment to patients in Oakland, Sacramento, San Jose and beyond.
 Our office in San Ramon is centrally located to serve patients nearby as well as north and south of the Bay Area.
 Find out more by calling 925.277.1100 or sending us an email.

 How “Meth” Causes Addiction